bkesterbyld/fabulous-oregano/content/pages/index.md

     background: gray
     subtitle: >-
       Bitdomains are secure cloud storage and processing spaces between your applications and others parties that you trade data with.
-Spin them up on the fly or create master data you syndicate into subsets as needed.
     features:
       - title: Publish and Mix Data Between Parties
         image: images/publish.png